• Home

 12. Dried Lentils

-Unlike dried beans, lentils don’t require soaking — you just rinse them and cook them, which takes about 20 minutes.
-They’re incredibly cheap, store for up to a year in a sealed container, and are one of the most protein-dense foods on this entire shelf stable foods list.
-Lentil soup, lentil tacos, lentil pasta sauce — all delicious, all filling, all made from something that costs about two dollars a bag.
+You don't need to soak lentils like dried beans.
+Just rinse them and cook them for around 20 minutes.
+They are super cheap, have a shelf life of 1 year in a sealed container, and are one of the most protein rich foods on the shelf stable foods list.
+You can make lentil tacos, lentil soup, and even lentil pasta sauce, all for about two dollars a bag.

 13. Peanut Butter

-Peanut butter is a legitimate emergency food hero.
-It has a long shelf life (up to two years unopened), requires no refrigeration until opened, is packed with protein and healthy fats, and can be eaten straight from the jar with a spoon when things are truly dire.
-Stock the big jars, not the individual serving packets, and keep at least two or three on hand at all times.
+If you have an emergency food supply, peanut butter should be on the list.
+It has a long shelf life, lasting up to two years.
+It also has no refrigeration requirements until after you've opened it.
+It is packed with protein and healthy fats, and if you have to, you can eat it straight from the jar with a spoon.
+Make sure to grab the large jars, and as a general rule, try and keep at least two to three at all times.

 14. Canned Tomatoes

-A can of diced or crushed tomatoes can become pasta sauce, soup base, chili, shakshuka, or a braising liquid for whatever protein you have on hand.
-Canned tomatoes are one of the most versatile items in any emergency food pantry — they keep for two to five years and add flavor and nutrition to almost any dish.
-I keep at least a dozen cans in my pantry at all times, emergency or not.
+A can of diced or crushed tomatoes can be used for many recipes, such as a base for pasta sauce, soup, or chili.
+You can also use it for Shakshuka or as a braising liquid for any protein you have available.
+Canned tomatoes are a staple for any emergency food pantry due to their versatility, low price, and long shelf life of 2 to 5 years.
+Canned tomatoes also add flavor and nutrition to almost any meal.
+Personally, I keep at least a dozen canned tomatoes in my pantry, and I consider it an emergency pantry as well!

 15. Canned Tomato Paste